openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 "After the second iteration on the rules, a number of clarifications have been made and also the complete rule set got reordered and edited.

-Iâ€™d like to thank David that did the major editing on this one.
+I’d like to thank David that did the major editing on this one.
 What do you think?
 Are we good now to run the next elections with these rules?"